opensearch-project/sql/sql-cli/README.md

     By default, you see a maximum output of 200 rows.
 To show more results, add a `LIMIT` clause with the desired value.

-The CLI supports all types of query that ODFE SQL supports.
-Refer to [ODFE SQL basic usage documentation.](https://github.com/opendistro-for-elasticsearch/sql#basic-usage)
+The CLI supports all types of query that OpenSearch SQL supports.
+Refer to [OpenSearch SQL basic usage documentation.](https://github.com/opensearch-project/sql#basic-usage)

 ## Query options